MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-concepts.md

 ### Activity

-The Connector service exchanges information between between bot and channel (user) by passing an [Activity][Activity] object.
+The Connector service exchanges information between bot and channel (user) by passing an [Activity][Activity] object.
 The most common type of activity is **message**, but there are other activity types that can be used to communicate various types of information to a bot or channel.
 For details about Activities in the Bot Connector service, see [Activities overview](https://aka.ms/botSpecs-activitySchema).

 ## Authentication